PearsonEducation/StatsPoller/readme.md

 * Metric collectors that retrieve metrics on a user-specified intervals.
 * Built-in metric collectors have few dependencies.
     * Most metric collectors are built into the main program & rely only on Java 1.7+ being installed to run StatsPoller.
-    * For Linux metric collectors, most metrics are retrieved from Linux's proc and/or sys filesystems.
+    * For Linux metric collectors, most metrics are retrieved from Linux's 'proc' and/or 'sys' filesystems.
 As a result, dependencies on apps like vmstat, ifconfig, etc are virtually non-existant in StatsPoller.
 * Advanced Java JMX metric collection is a primary focus in StatsPoller.
 Its JMX metric retrieval capabilities exceed that of most comparable tools.
 * Built-in metric collectors include....
   * [StatsPoller Native](./docs/statspoller_native.md) (A platform-independent OS metric collector that collects metrics from the perspective of the JVM runtime)
   * [Linux OS](./docs/linux_collector.md) (network, filesystem, disk i/o, cpu, uptime, memory)
   * [Java JMX](./docs/jmx.md) (Cassandra, Tomcat, JBoss/Wildfly, etc)
+  * [cAdvisor](./docs/cadvisor.md) (Google cAdvisor, for docker container monitoring)
   * [File Counter](./docs/file_counter.md) (counts/outputs the number of files in a specified folder)
   * [Process Counter](./docs/process_counter.md) (counts/outputs the number of processes running that match a particular regex pattern)
   * [Apache HTTP Server](./docs/apache_http.md) (Apache HTTP Server server-status metrics)